ustunb/actionable-recourse/README.md

 #### When should models provide recourse?

 Recourse is an important element of human-facing applications of ML.
-In tasks such as lending or allocation of public services, ML models should provide all individuals with an actionable way to change their prediction.
+In tasks such as lending, ML models should provide all individuals with an actionable way to change their prediction.
 In other tasks, models should let individuals flip their predictions based on specific types of changes.
 A recidivism prediction model that includes `age` and `prior_arrests`, for example, should let a person who is predicted to recidivate with the ability to alter this prediction without alterning `age`.

 #### Highlights

 The tools in this library let you check recourse without interfering in model development.

-They are built to answer questions like:
+They can answer questions like:

 - What can a person do to obtain a favorable outcome from a model?
-- How many people are able to change their prediction?
+- How many people can change their prediction?
-- How difficult is it for people to change their prediction?
+- How difficult for people to change their prediction?

 **Functionality**

-- Specify a custom set of feasible actions for each input variables to a ML model.
+- Specify a custom set of feasible actions for each input variable of an ML model.
-- Generate a list of actionable changes to flip the prediction of a linear classifier.
+- Generate actionable changes for a person to flip the prediction of a linear classifier.
-- Evaluate the *feasibility of recourse* of a linear classifier on a population of interest.
+- Determine the *feasibility of recourse* of a linear classifier on a population of interest.
-- Measure the *difficulty of recourse* for a linear classifier on a population of interest.
+- Evaluate the *difficulty of recourse* for a linear classifier on a population of interest.

 ----
 ### Usage